EllaPotts/CP1/README.md

 ### Note:
-In the command prompt, you can use *JSHELL* to experiment with Java code;
+In the command prompt, you can use *JSHELL* to experiment with Java code.

+### To edit on my computer:
++ get code from GitHub using clone link under the code drop down.
++ change directory
++ modify text
++ sent it back to GitHub

 # Some text editor testing...